 Theses

 We offer Bachelor's and Master's theses in the area of visual perception research.
-If you are interested in inquiring, please first read the section General Information below.
+If you are interested in inquiring, please first read the information below.

 Who can write a thesis with us and what are the prerequisites?